 It’s with great sadness that I report that my former mentor and friend, Brenda Mullen, has died.
-Brenda—known more recently as Brenda Mintie—was laid to rest on November 7, 2019, according to a news item.
+Brenda—born Brenda L. Lawson, and known more recently as Brenda Mintie—was laid to rest on November 7, 2019, according to a news item.
 She was 55-years-old.

 Brenda’s passing was not immediately known amongst her music scene friends until this week.

 Brenda was the co-founder (with Trent Weller), publisher, editor and catalyst behind U.S. Rocker magazine.
-During the 1990s, U.S. Rocker was Ohio’s largest circulation underground rock, noise and metal free publication, with 10,000 copies distributed around Northeast Ohio each month.
-The magazine ceased publication after nearly a decade in late 1998.
+During the 1990s, U.S. Rocker was Ohio’s largest-circulation underground rock, noise and metal free publication, with 10,000 copies distributed around Northeast Ohio each month.
+The magazine ceased publication after a decade in late 1998.

 With U.S. Rocker, Brenda boosted the careers of countless underground bands, artists, writers and photographers.

 More about Brenda’s passing from Wooster, Ohio’s Daily Record:

 Brenda L. Mintie, age 55, of Wooster, entered into rest on Thursday, November 7th, 2019 in Cleveland following a short illness.